mishazahid/pdf_chat_rag/README.md

 # Chat with PDFs using Local LLM
-Chat with PDFs using local Ollama Models using Lanchain
+Chat with PDFs using local Ollama Models and Langchain to keep documents secure and on-premises

 ### Installing Ollama